 The Partnership is also a partnering organization with Sprouting Farms Appalachian Croft & Training Center, a non-profit farm training center located in Summers County, WV.
 Sprouting Farms believes that long-lasting impact is created by training new farms in quality and sustainable production techniques, and providing shared resources and educational opportunities to the whole farm community.

-The Greenbrier Valley Partnership is home of Greenbrier Valley Grown (GVG), a non-profit local foods certification program that works to provide consumers in southeastern West Virginia with factual information about where their food is produced.
+The Greenbrier Valley Partnership is home of Greenbrier Valley Grown (GVG), a local foods aggregation and distribution entity that works to provide consumers in southeastern West Virginia with access to locally grown, nutrient dense foods.
+This in turn helps increase economic return to the food producers within and around the Greenbrier Valley.

 The Greenbrier Valley Grown logo certifies that “local” foods are truly locally produced, so when consumers see the GVG logo (on a product, at a restaurant, or at the local farmers’ market), they can be assured that the foods being sold as “local” truly are local.
 Greenbrier Valley Grown is becoming a regionally recognized brand and working on expanding into even broader markets.